 If you've marveled over the intricate beauty of the idols of Goddess Durga during the Durga Puja festival in Kolkata, you've no doubt wondered how they're made.
 It's actually possible to see the idols being handcrafted.
 Where?
 Kumartuli Potter's Town in north Kolkata.

-In the lead up to Durga Puja, thousands of artisans (many who are hired from other areas) toil diligently in approximately 550 workshops to complete the idols of Durga in time for the festival.
+In the lead up to Durga Puja, thousands of artisans (many who are hired from other areas) toil diligently in about 550 workshops to complete the statues of Durga and her four children (Ganesh, Lakshmi, Kartikeya, and Saraswati) in time for the festival.
 What's pleasing to note is that the idols are made out of environmentally friendly materials such as bamboo and clay.
 This differs from the idols of Lord Ganesh, which are predominantly made out of Plaster of Paris for the Ganesh Chaturthi festival, particularly in Mumbai.

-The majority of Durga idols are crafted by lesser known artisans, who are experimental in nature.
+The majority of statues are crafted by lesser known artisans, who are experimental in nature.
 However, there are a few renowned names that make traditional idols that inspire deep devotion.
 One such person is Ramesh Chandra Pal, who works out of his studio at Raja Nabakrishna Street.
 There's always a rush to see his idols during Durga Puja.
+The oldest idol maker, Samir Pal, is almost 75 and quite famous too.

-The Durga idols are displayed on lavishly decorated public podiums all over Kolkata during the festival.
+The statues are displayed on lavishly decorated public podiums all over Kolkata during the festival.

 One thing to keep in mind though, is that the area can be a bit dirty and unkempt -- but don't let it put you off it!